Job trends – Canada – Aeronautical engineers

 Professional license requirements

-Before you can start working, you may need to get a professional license from a regulatory authority.
+Before you can start working in Canada as an aeronautical engineer, you may need to get a professional license from a regulatory authority.

 - Design and produce aerospace vehicles, systems and components